mrsltycrml/SIA-Project/README.md

 Note: Vercel Python runtimes can vary; alternatively deploy to DigitalOcean, Render, or Heroku for full WSGI support.

+## Configuration

+- No API keys required for video functionality!
+Videos use the free IPTV-org API (https://iptv-org.github.io/api/channels.json)
+- `config.py` — Optional YouTube API key (not required for videos, may be used for other features)

 ## Environment variables
-- `YOUTUBE_API_KEY` — YouTube Data API v3 key (optional; used by videos module)
 - `SECRET_KEY` — Flask secret key for sessions

 ## Notes
 -- The app currently uses a simple in-memory auth store for signup/login.
 This is only suitable for local development.
 For production replace with a proper auth backend (database, Supabase, Auth0, etc).
--- Music searching now uses `ytmusicapi` to query YouTube Music and returns YouTube embed URLs for playback.
+-- Music searching uses `ytmusicapi` to query YouTube Music and returns YouTube embed URLs for playback.
+-- Video/TV channel streaming uses IPTV-org API to access thousands of free TV channels from around the world.
+No API key required!

 ## Automate push to GitHub